LOCATION: Institute of Electrical and Electronics Engineers

 NEEDS DEFINITION:

-While the training department had an active Instructor-Led training development process, the multi-component ILP product did not fit this model.
+While the training department had an active Instructor-Led training development process, the multi-component ILP product did not fit this existing model.

-Also required a process/production model for the first ILP to test process, identify vendors, establish SME communication, and determine IEEE market penetration criteria.
+A component analysis was required to determine development, review/testing, and production criteria for each ILP element.
+Additionally, a process and production model was needed for the first ILP to test the workflow, identify vendors, establish SME communication protocols, and determine IEEE market penetration criteria.